About us

 LITTLE ONE

-Let me introduce Little One, pictured with my wife, on last year's trip to Scotland.
+Let me introduce Little One, pictured with my wife, during our trip to Scotland in 2023.

 This remarkable young man has had a very tough start in life.
-He has a chromosome condition that inhibits his physical and mental growth, foetal alcohol syndrome, which does pretty much the same.
-He also has Global Developmental Delay, is moderately deaf, non-verbal, has one kidney - and oh! of course, is autistic.
+He has a chromosome condition (Distal 18q) that inhibits his physical and mental growth, he also has foetal alcohol syndrome, which does pretty much the same.
+On top of this, he has Global Developmental Delay, is moderately deaf, non-verbal, is double incontinent, has one kidney - and oh! of course, is autistic.

-Despite all those challenges, he is an absolute treasure and just loves to be out and about - which is just as well, as so do we!
+Despite all these challenges, he is an absolute treasure and just loves to be out and about - which is just as well, as so do we!

 Clearly as "parents" to an autistic child we understand that every child is different, and that no two autistic children present in the same way.